Around the exhibition

 [France, documentary, 94 mn, Sophie Dulac Distribution, 2006]

-Kigali, capital of Rwanda, is delivered in May 1994 to the extremist Hutu militias as well as to the Rwandan army.
-The author, at the time a reporter cameraman, was hit by a bullet on his hip during an attack on a parish where there were about a hundred refugees.
-Ten years later, he returns to the scene to find the traces of possible survivors and his ephemeral "companions on the road".
+Kigali, the capital of Rwanda, was handed over in May 1994 to extremist Hutu militias as well as to the Rwandan army.
+The author, at the time a reporter and cameraman, is hit by a bullet in the hip during an attack on a parish where there are about a hundred refugees.
+Ten years later, he returns to the scene to find the trace of the possible survivors and his ephemeral "companions on the way".
 This film offers a reflection on the media and political treatment of these events.

 In the presence of